jsim0809/wooster/README.md

 # Wooster

-Wooster is a streamlined Spotify music player with data visualization and quality-of-life improvements.
+Wooster is a music analysis project using the Spotify API.

 ## Design goals

 **Fast and snappy.**

-As much as we love Spotify, there's no denying that the UI has grown slower and more bloated over the years.
-We stripped out all the nonessentials and constructed a clean UI that is a pleasure to use.
+I plan to construct a clean, streamlined UI that is a pleasure to use.

 **One playlist.**

-Spotify inundates you with recommendations, playlists, and random stuff that just saps your groove.
-Wooster doesn't do any of that.
-Just hit play: Wooster does the rest.
+Whenever I use Spotify, I feel overwhelmed with recommendations, playlists, and random stuff that saps my motivation to actually listen to music.
+I want to replace that with a single song entry field and 'Play' button.

 **Visualization.**

-Songs come to life with a colorful equalizer.
-Colors and patterns change according to a song's mood features.
+I hope to use D3.js to visualize song data in a beautiful way, and gain a more insight into my music listening habits.

 **"I'm tired of this song."**

-Pandora users rejoice -- the single best feature of Pandora is now available for Spotify.
-We know there are songs you love, but just don't want to hear any more of right now.
-Hit "I'm tired of this song" to bench a song for 30 days.

-**Your music listening habits.**

-Pore over extensive data about your music tastes, so you can finally answer the question "So, what kind of music do you like?"
+This is the one feature that Spotify is missing for me -- Pandora's "I'm tired of this song" feature, which benches a song for 30 days if you want to give it a break.
+I want to reproduce this functionality for Wooster.

 ## Technology